seriousben/seriousben.com/content/tldr/essential-cheat-sheets-for-machine-learning-and-deep-learning-engineers.md

 ### TLDR

-Nice set of checklists, I really like ggplot one.
+Nice set of checklists, I really like the ggplot one.

 [Read more](https://medium.com/@kailashahirwar/essential-cheat-sheets-for-machine-learning-and-deep-learning-researchers-efb6a8ebd2e5)